Alberta Mountain forests

 Degree of Fragmentation

-Road and travel corridors in the major valleys impedes large carnivore and other wildlife movement.
+Roadway and other human travel corridors in the major valleys impede large carnivore and other wildlife movement.

 - Jasper National Park - southwesthern Alberta - 10,878 square kilometers (km2)

 - Banff National Park - southwestern Alberta - 6641 km2